KShebek/cbe504/main.typ

 For the sake of simplicity, we will consider the gases to behave ideally.
 Naturally, we might wish to understand how the temperature of the reactor changes as a function of time.

-To answer this question, we start by writing the typical mass balance for species A as
+To answer this question, we start by writing the typical material balance for species A as
 $ r_ce("A") = (dif conc("A"))/(dif t). $
 Since the reaction is elementary, we also know the rate expression can be given as:
 $ r_ce("A") = -k conc("A"), $